There are two primitive wilderness tent areas which are accessible only by trail, Hōlua and Palikū.

 Reservation Permit.
 A printed copy of the reservation must be held by the reservation holder at all times.
 The reservation holder is legally responsible for the actions and safety of the group.
 Be prepared for weather extremes.
 Leave an itinerary and guest list with a friend.

 Water.
+The park is currently experiencing drought conditions (8/2021).
+Palikū campers plan to pack in water or stop to replenish supplies at Hōlua or Kapalaoa visitor cabin spigots.
 There are non-potable water spigots located near the campsites.
 All water must be filtered or treated prior to consumption.
+Water is not guaranteed, bring enough water with you for your trip.
 In times of drought, all water must be carried in.

 Restrictions.
 NO pets, firearms or wheeled vehicles.
 NO feeding or harassment of wildlife.
 NO picking plants, disturbing rocks, building cairns.

 Stay On Trails.
 Haleakalā is an on-trail park.
 Please stay on all designated trails.
 Hiking off trail and short-cutting switchbacks is prohibited and subject to citation.
 Off-trail hiking causes erosion and damages fragile and/or endangered life forms that are not readily apparent to the casual observer.

 NO Fires.
 Open fires or gathering firewood is NOT allowed.